cncf/cnf-testbed/docs/Deploy_vswitch_cnf_testbed.md

 # Deploy vSwitch (VPP) in CNF Testbed Kubernetes Cluster

 This document will show how to set up a CNF Testbed environment.
-Everything will be deployed on servers hosted by Packet.com.
+Everything will be deployed on servers hosted by [Equinix Metal](https://metal.equinix.com/).

 Before deploying the vSwitch, make sure that a CNF Testbed Kubernetes Cluster has already been deployed.
 Steps for doing this can be found [here](Deploy_cnf_testbed_k8s.md).
 The environment file used for deploying the Kubernetes cluster will be used for deploying the vSwitch as well.

 ## Prerequisites
-Before starting the deployment you will need access to a project on Packet.
-Note down the **PROJECT_NAME** and **PROJECT_ID**, both found through the Packet web portal, as these will be used throughout the deployment for provisioning servers and configuring the network.
+Before starting the deployment you will need access to a project on Equinix Metal.
+Note down the **PROJECT_NAME** and **PROJECT_ID**, both found through the Equinix Metal web portal, as these will be used throughout the deployment for provisioning servers and configuring the network.
 You will also need a personal **PACKET_AUTH_TOKEN**, which is created and found in personal settings under API Keys.

 You should also make sure that you have a keypair available for SSH access.
-You can add your public key to the project on Packet through the web portal, which ensures that you will have passwordless SSH access to all servers used for deploying the CNF Testbed.
+You can add your public key to the project on Equinix Metal through the web portal, which ensures that you will have passwordless SSH access to all servers used for deploying the CNF Testbed.

 ## Deploy vSwitch in CNF Testbed Kubernetes Cluster